Spider-Man: Brand New Day Reveals Official Logos for Its 4 Villains

 Marvel Studios

-One of the intriguing villains set to take part in the chaos in Spider-Man: Brand New Day is Tarantula, an agile spider-themed mercenary with retractable spikes to inject poison into his enemies.
+An intriguing villain set to appear in Spider-Man: Brand New Day is Tarantula, an agile, spider-themed mercenary with retractable spikes that inject poison into his enemies.

 Tarantula's clash with Spider-Man in the trailer was part of a quick montage, but an extended look could be showcased in the actual finished cut of the movie.